PXL-IT-NET/Guts-DotNetAdvanced/Chapter4_WPF_Databinding/README.md

 ![Main Window](images/MainWindow_exercise5.png)

-In the TextBox, the value of the slide is shown.
-When you change the slider value, this will be visible in this TextBox.
+In the TextBox, the value of the slider will be shown.
+When you change the slider's value, this will be visible in this TextBox.
 When you change the value in the TextBox, the value of the slider will change too.

 The value, choosen by the slider or entered in the TextBox, will be used as FontSize of the bottom TextBlock.